SESMG/SESMG/docs/getting_started/how_to_use.rst

 - **comment**: Space for an individual comment, e.g. an indication of which measure this component belongs to.
 - **active**: Specifies whether the storage shall be included to the model.
 0 = inactive, 1 = active.
 - **bus**: Specifies which bus the storage is connected to.
-- **capacity inflow**: Indicates the performance with which the memory can be charged.
+- **input/capacity ratio (invest)**: Indicates the performance with which the memory can be charged.
-- **capacity outflow**: Indicates the performance with which the memory can be discharged.
+- **output/capacity ratio (invest)**: Indicates the performance with which the memory can be discharged.
 - **capacity loss**: Indicates the storage loss per time unit.
 - **efficiency inflow**: Specifies the charging efficiency.
 - **efficiency outflow**: Specifies the discharging efficiency.